goharbor/harbor-helm/docs/High Availability.md

 - High available ingress controller (Harbor does not manage the external endpoint)
 - High available PostgreSQL database (Harbor does not handle the deployment of HA of database)
 - High available Redis (Harbor does not handle the deployment of HA of Redis)
-- PVC that can be shared across nodes.
-Users can use `StorageClass` on K8S cluster for dynamically provision or use the existing PVC.
+- PVC that can be shared across nodes or external object storage
-- External object storage for storing image and chart data(optional, PVC can be used for storing)

 ## Architecture
 Most of Harbor's components are stateless now.
 So we can simply increase the replica of the pods to make sure the components are distributed to multiple worker nodes, and leverage the "Service" mechanism of K8S to ensure the connectivity across pods.